front-end-intermediate/session-5/readme.md

 Since we are bundling we use ES6 imports and our installed packages in `node_modules`.

-Import angular and angular routing into `index.js`:
+Delete all the content in `index.js` and import angular and angular routing into `index.js`:

 ```js
 import angular from 'angular';